seanpm2001/GitHub_Organization_Info/OrganizationGraphics/ByDate/2025/04_April/24/README.md

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse this section (the lead section)</b></p></summary> <!-- This section should be updated daily !-->

-_No new organizations were created (or deleted) by me on 2025, Wednesday, April 23rd, There is no new data here.
+_No new organizations were created (or deleted) by me on 2025, Thursday, April 24th, There is no new data here.
 It is expected that no more organizations will be created by me (on_ [:octocat: `GitHub`](https://github.com/)) <!-- TODO: This line should be updated daily !-->

 ---